cs-ed/edtech-plan-ReyesSantos/README.md

 ### Impacts

-Fostering a creative open safe learning environment is Problets, Labs, and/or projects.
-Based on our deomogrpahics assignments would be limited to inclass.
-Lessons with increasing the level of difficulty as the basics are developed.
+Fostering a creative open safe learning environment where students can grow.
+Structure allowing for creativity.

 English Language Learners, Special Education, and female students will be recruited.
 Support for students can be provided from a Paraprofessional and/or Teacher.
-I currently teach in a collaboration setting and I have worked with Paraprofessionals.Fostering a safe equitable environment that bases grades on creative solutions to tasks.
+I currently teach in a collaboration setting and I have worked with Paraprofessionals.
+Fostering a safe equitable environment that bases grades on creative solutions to tasks.
 Encouraging all students regardless of gender or background to perservere through challenges.
-As the lead I will need to change how I address my students without using gender.
+As the lead I will need to change how I address my students without using gender and create the opportunity for inclusivity.
+One advantage to using web based resources is it lends itself to distance learning.